lebrunthibault/lebrunthibault.github.io/content/post/software-development-principles.md

 ### Observer

-- Behavioral design pattern, allow hooking inside of an observable component without knowing none of its logic, nor needing to modify its code.
-Just the name / type of the event it produces is enough (of course the component should implement observable).
+{{< figure src="/img/observer.PNG" title="observer class diagram" >}}

+- Behavioral design pattern, the Observer Pattern defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.
+The observers are *dependent* (coupled) on the subject
+- Many **observers** **subscribe** to one **subject**.
+They are **notified** of its changes.
+- The observers usually have a pointer to the subject (e.g. for unsubscribing).
+- Usually better to use observer **pull** than subject **push** (passing parameters in the update method) as it's less flexible.
+- Follows open / closed and modifiable at runtime.
+Example of **loose coupling**.
+- A good evolution is to use callables implementing the update signature instead of classes.
 - Simple and strong but introduces coupling when the observers need to register directly on the observable.
 Makes sense when the coupling already exists and for small problematics.
 {{% code file="/static/code/observer/main.py" language="python" %}}

 ### Pub / Sub

-- Evolution of the observer : the observer is a consumer and the observable does not know about its consumers.
+- Evolution of the observer :  allows subscribers to express interest in different types of messages and further separates publishers from subscribers.
+It is often used in middleware systems.The observer is a **subscriber** and the subject is a **publisher** and does not know about its subscribers.
 Deals well with asynchronous code.
 Message passing is decoupled from the sender code.
 - Scales well.
-- Message queuing is a special case of pub/sub[^1]
+- Message queuing is a special case of pub/sub[^1] with usually only one subscriber per message type, and asynchronous.
-- Not so easy to grasp at first side as the public / subscribe are done in different places.
+- More complex to grasp at first sight as the publish / subscribe are done in different places.

 ### Event bus